MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 New-MpPerformanceRecording -RecordTo .\Defender-scans.etl
 ```

-The above command collects a performance recording and saves it to the specified path: **.\Defender-scans.etl**.
+The command collects a performance recording and saves it to the specified path: `.\Defender-scans.etl`.

 ##### Example 2: Collect a performance recording for remote PowerShell session